BY KAREN CARLONI, LCPC

 If you do enjoy politics but also find yourself getting overwhelmed when discussing them, you can think of this in terms of “green-yellow-red” discussions.

 “Green” political conversations are a “go”.
-These are when passionate discussion does not lead to ad-hominem attacks or excitability in either party.
+These are when a passionate discussion does not lead to ad-hominem attacks or excitability in either party.

 “Yellow” political conversations are those where warning bells might go off in the form of physiological indications of stress or anger during the discussion.
 If you note increased heart rate or musculoskeletal tension, you might want to consider treading lightly, expressing curiosity about the other person’s viewpoint rather than pressing your own or moving the conversation to something else entirely.